 Coming back to my argument of making the legal age of marriage 25; Physically yes, she is ready by the age of 13.
 However, a girl gets intellectually, socially, and emotionally mature to handle marriage and childbirth by the age of 25 only.
 We also need to acknowledge the fact that all developed countries have the average age of marriage of women nearing 28 or 30 whereas the under-developed or developing countries have it around 16-18.
 Logically this just points to the better education of the girl, the financial independence that she attains, and most importantly the self-respect that she gains which allows her to say “no” to abusive relationships better.

 As I conclude, let me share a case of a 20-year-old girl who messaged me on social media from Kannur, Kerala.
 She is from an orthodox Muslim family and while she was doing her higher secondary education, her father forcefully married her off to a 30-year-old man.
 An 18-year-old girl who obliged to the family pressure ended up a victim of torturous sexual abuse including burning with cigarette stubs at her private parts.
 She was afraid to even talk about this to her own parents since she thought “whatever the husband does” has to be accepted by a “good wife” and the husband also made her shameful and fearful.
 This went on for two years during which she quit her education and lost interest in herself.
 She put on weight and underwent depression.
 This is when the family noticed and took her to the hospital.
 After a psychiatric treatment of 1 year, the girl overcame her mental illness and decided to get divorced.
 It was from the psychiatrist that she came to know that she is a victim of abuse and she was suffering when she had continued “being a good wife”.
-At the age of 20, she is divorced (thankfully with no kids) but the society around is considering her to be a failure.
+At the age of 20, she is divorced (thankfully with no kids) but the society around is considers her to be a failure.
 She contacted me asking for a job and if she can relocate to some other place.
 Without graduation or any specific skill education, she was a typical example of the ‘unemployable’ category.
 I suggested she learn to tailor and get into that vocation since she was interested in it.
-We always have options to monetize our passion, however, it is very important that we should be educated well and let our girl children also be so.
+We always have options to monetize our passion, however, we must be educated well and let our girl children also be so.

 A girl who is not aware of her rights and is not prepared to take the responsibility of marriage is not ready for it according to me.
 And a boy who is not aware of the rights that his wife has and the responsibilities of a husband in a marriage is also not ready for marriage.

 And dear girls, get your best education and become financially independent before even getting into a marriage.
 I would say, that’s when you are at the “right age”.
-Else, your marriage may become mar of the age!
+Otherwise, your marriage may become mar of the age!

 September 2020